 With support from the Stuart Center, CSIS launched the Arctic Military Activity Tracker in 2021.
 Recognizing that the Arctic is an increasingly militarized region and that its geopolitical importance is growing, the tracker serves as an up-to-date repository of military incidents for use by experts, policymakers, and academia.

-All content by Lillan and Robert D. Stuart Jr. Center in Euro-Atlantic and Northern European Studies
+All Lillan and Robert D. Stuart Jr. Center in Euro-Atlantic and Northern European Studies Content

 Brief by Colin Wall and Njord Wegge — January 25, 2023